 - The phrase “Find products that work,” relates to the frustrated beauty shopper who has tried countless products without success.

-How does the post-click experience match the ad?
+How does the post-click landing page match the ad?

 Clicking the main ad headline takes you to this page: